Janetadesol2/carboncredits/README.md

-I'll create **Carbon Credits** - an innovative carbon offset marketplace with tokenized credits, project verification, and automated retirement tracking.
-This will be completely error-free and production-ready.# Carbon Credits 🌱

-A revolutionary tokenized carbon offset marketplace on Stacks blockchain that enables transparent trading, verification, and retirement of carbon credits with real environmental impact tracking.

 ## 🚀 Overview

 Carbon Credits transforms environmental action into verifiable blockchain assets.
 Projects can tokenize their carbon sequestration efforts, undergo transparent verification, and sell credits to individuals and organizations seeking to offset their carbon footprint.
 Every credit represents 1kg of CO2 removed or avoided, with complete traceability from creation to retirement.